stratapp/stratapp-website/about.md

   It is time we fixed this.

-  We embraced the progressive thinking in social and work collaboration tech of the last 10 years, to create a seamless experience for executing both strategy and day-to-day work, in one place.
+  We embraced the progressive thinking in social and work collaboration tech of the last 11 years, to create a seamless experience for executing both strategy and day-to-day work, in one place.

   We did not invent new management buzz words, theory or methods.
-We have carefully designed #stratapp around what you already know.
+We carefully designed #stratapp around what you already know.

-  Your time-to-value on #stratapp is days - not months, quarters or years.
+  Therefore, your time-to-value on #stratapp is days - not months, quarters or years.
 intro_image: "/uploads/all generations.jpg"
 section_text: |-
   {:.font-weight-bold}